Aller au contenu

 5. Easyvoyage / TUI

-Major generalist platforms offer turnkey Polynesia packages, often at attractive prices.
+The big generalist platforms also sell turnkey Polynesia packages, often at attractive prices.

 Strengths: